cs3451-f21/a1-b-projection-and-line-drawing-jxu443/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=5627425&assignment_repo_type=AssignmentRepo)
-# Assignment 1b:  Projection and Line Drawing
+# Projection and Line Drawing

-Goal: implement techniques used in a graphics library that is similar in design to early versions of OpenGL.
+Implement techniques used in a graphics library that is similar in design to early versions of OpenGL.
 In particular, I implemented transformation, projection, and mapping to the screen of user-provided lines.

 ## Objectives
 1. matrix transformation